unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-06-from-shell-scripts-to-an-operator-ready-llm-ops-kit.md

 ## Remote Control Is Not Remote Shell

-Multi-host operation created another boundary I wanted to make explicit.
-A trusted peer can ask another configured host for status, run doctor, or request approved component and stack operations.
-The transport uses the configured SSH route and the target's absolute installed `llmops` path.
-It does not depend on an interactive login shell selecting the right Python environment.
+Once I started operating across several hosts, I needed to draw another line.
+A trusted peer can ask a configured host for status, run doctor, or request an approved component or stack operation.
+It uses the configured SSH route and the target's absolute installed `llmops` path, so success does not depend on an interactive login shell choosing the right Python environment by accident.

 That permission is intentionally narrower than arbitrary SSH command execution.
 Alternate configuration roots and general shell commands are rejected.
 Authentication remains operator-provisioned, and the shared catalog does not distribute private keys or secret values.
 If a component belongs to a desktop login domain that a peer is not authorized to inspect, the result is `authority-only`, not a fabricated outage.